 Types of Output Expense Appropriations

-A number of variations are possible for output expense appropriations.
-In particular, the constraint on the amount of expense that can be incurred is not always a fixed sum; and an output expense appropriation can cover more than one class of outputs.
+Some variation is possible for output expense appropriations.
+For example, the constraint on the amount of expense that can be incurred is not always a fixed sum.

 |Output Expense Appropriation Type and Authority||Description, Constraints on Form and Typical Application|